rolling-scopes-school/tasks/tasks/presentation.md

 ### Presentation
 Your task is to prepare a presentation on a given topic (offered or approved by mentor).
-The whole list of appropriate topics could be found here - https://github.com/rolling-scopes-school/lectures.
+The whole list of appropriate topics could be found [here](presentation-topics.md).

 Requirements:
 * 8 - 10 minutes for presentation